 Getting paid $5 – $10 per minute for expert network calls can create some stress when you’re just starting out.
 How can you possibly make every sentence worth that high rate, and will they slam down the phone and vow to never work with you again if you can’t give a masterful answer?

 Of course not.
-But it still feels good to shine when someone is coming to you for your expert opinion, and feedback on your strong performance will put you at the top of the list at expert networks like GLG or AlphaSights for future projects.
+But it still feels good to shine when someone is coming to you for your expert opinion, and feedback on your strong performance will put you at the top of the list at expert network companies like GLG, Guidepoint Global or AlphaSights for future projects.
 So relax, and follow these tips for acing your expert network call:

 1. Take a few minutes to establish rapport.
 The whole purpose of expert calls is to help clients rapidly get to the deep insights and unvarnished truth that took you years to acquire.
 They are paying you well for knowledge, but these calls can still feel like about as a transactional of a relationship as it comes.
 Add in the fact that you’re likely being paid by the minute (more on that later!) and you may feel like there is pressure to immediately get down to business.